Attorney: Donald R. Wharton

 The EST and NAT intervened on the side of the US EPA to defend the EPA’s determination to make the delegation and that the boundary of the reservation was not altered by the 1905 Surplus Land Act.

 The tribes were unsuccessful in urging the parties to sit down for negotiations in mediation or other settings to address the broad range of issues facing all of the parties.
-Briefing has been completed and oral argument is scheduled for November 17, 2015.
+Briefing has been completed and oral argument was held on November 17, 2015.
+Supplemental briefs on “Mootness” were filed by all parties on December 1, 2015.

 Read More: Protect Tribal Natural Resources